What To Expect

 Expect singing, preaching, praying and celebrating communion -- all in a place where strangers and friends are welcomed to be part of an open and inclusive family of faith.

-Our senior minister, Rev. Dr. Russ Peterman, and each week’s worship leaders guide things as they go.
+Our interim minister, Rev. Dr. David Ernat, and each week’s worship leaders guide things as they go.
 The worship bulletin provides a rundown of that week's service plus announcements and a calendar of events for the coming week.

 Our dynamic worship band, The Way, provides a mix of music.
 Expect to join in both lively contemporary music that will make you want to clap along, as well as beautiful arrangements of traditional hymns that are beloved by many generations.

 We hear God’s word presented with relevance and depth.
-Rev. Dr. Russ Peterman, our senior minister, and occasional guest preachers relate centuries-old scripture to the struggles of life in the 21st century.
+Rev. Dr. David Ernat, our interim minister, and occasional guest preachers relate centuries-old scripture to the struggles of life in the 21st century.
 Here is what we'll be talking about this week.

 We lift the joys and burdens of our lives to God during prayers led by our pastor and worship leaders and during silent prayers.
 During a song early in the service, many members light candles on a table to the side of the sanctuary to give light to their prayers.